Battle of Taierzhuang: Casualties

 The Japanese claim in their combat reports that the withdrawal was due to command and communication failures, and do not portray a decline in ammunition types amongst their troops.
-A Japanese historical team listed figures of some 2,130 killed and 8,580 wounded for Japanese casualties in the Taierzhuang area.
-The Imperial Japanese Army's 5th and 10th Divisions recorded that between February and May 1938, they lost some 2,369 killed and another 9,615 wounded, however these figures include other operations and units not present at Taierzhuang.
+A Japanese historical team listed figures of some 2,130 killed and 8,580 wounded for Japanese casualties in the battle of Xuzhou including in the Taierzhuang area.
+Similarly, the Imperial Japanese Army's 5th and 10th Divisions recorded that between February and May 1938, they lost some 2,369 killed and another 9,615 wounded including from other operations and units not present at Taierzhuang.

 Chinese Historian Jiang Keshi analysis of Japanese records indicated that of the two main units present, the 10th Division's Seya Task Force suffered 411 dead and 1,319 wounded.
 Another 392 horses, four artillery pieces, 17 machine guns, 145 rifles, 4 tanks, and 7 tankettes, along with some fifty vehicles were also lost.
 Jiang was unable to locate complete records for the other main unit—the 5th Division's Sakamoto Task Force—but based on surviving partial records estimated their losses could be around 600-700 casualties and concluded the total casualties for the Japanese participating forces at Taierzhuang were less than 2500.

+According to the Official Gazette, a total of 1,346 soldiers from the Japanese 5th and 10th Divisions were killed in action in the first phase of the Shandong Suppression Campaign from February 20 to April 7, 1938.
+The 5th Division lost 766 soldiers killed in action during this phase, including 578 killed in the Linyi battlefield from February 20 to March 29 and 188 killed in the Taierzhuang battlefield from March 31 to April 7.
+The 10th Division lost 475 soldiers killed in action in the same period, including 448 killed in the Taierzhuang battlefield from March 23 to April 7.
+In the "Great Victory of Taierzhuang", approximately 120,000 troops of Tang Enbo's corps and Sun Lianzhong's group army fought against more than 16,000 troops of the Seya and Sakamoto Task Forces, with a total of 636 Japanese soldiers killed in action.
+Using this set of data, Professor Jiang Keshi summarized the following points :